Rocket-CDS/Documentation/Development/system.rules.md

 Providers are assemblies that are used by the system, these are lose coupled to the system and are initiated by creating an instance based on the provider assembly, namespaceclass.

-Providers are functionality like "scheduler", "events" and "plugins".
+Providers are functionality like "scheduler", "events" and "plugins" (without UI, plugins with a UI are defined in the interfacedata section.)

-The "providertype" set to "plugin" will make the provider appear on the list of plugins for a system.
+*The "providertype" set to "plugin" will make the provider appear on the list of plugins for a system. (optional)*

 ### groupsdata (optional)
 This is a list of groups that can exist on the menu, the term group refers to a top level menu.
 Each UI interface can be a submenu of the group.
 Some systems do not have sub-menus, in which case this can be ignored.